jefdaj/ortholang-demo/templates/home.md

 # Using the website

 This site is intended primarily as a demo.
-It's run from a standard desktop computer, and is updated and/or restarted frequently during development.
+It's run from a standard desktop computer, and is restarted frequently during development.
 For anything compute-intensive you probably want to install OrthoLang on your own hardware instead.
+The terminal on the right is similar to the standard command line interface you will get if you do that, except:

+* Terminal niceties like tab completion and progress bars are missing
+* Uploading and downloading files + scripts is a little awkward
+* Long-running scripts might be killed to keep the server responsive

+Edit scripts written by other guest users on the `guest` tab, or make an account to save your own privately.

 <!--
 Most searches can be done on a laptop, but it depends what you want to do and